octopus-sensing/octopus-sensing-processing/README.md

 Octopus Sensing Processing
 ==========================

-A real-time processing server for [Octopus Sensing](https://octopus-sensing.nastaran-saffar.me/).
-You can get your data from any machine in the same network and process them in real-time.
+Octopus Sensing Processing is a real-time data processing for [Octopus Sensing](https://octopus-sensing.nastaran-saffar.me/).
+It can be used for processing data in real-time.
+You can define your favorite processor and process your data in real-time and publish the processing result.
+For example if you define an emotion recognition processor, Octopus Sensing Processing can prepare the input of your processor in real-time and publish your created prediction by streaming them as json data or other applications could send a request for receiving them when they needed the processing result.

-[Octopus Sensing Processing](https://github.com/octopus-sensing/octopus-sensing-processing) is a separated project and can be installed for Octopus Sensing if we need real-time processing features.
+[Octopus Sensing Processing](https://github.com/octopus-sensing/octopus-sensing-processing) is a separated project and can be installed if we need to visualize data.
+It can be used for displaying recorded data with the same format as we recorded through Octopus Sensing.

 **To see the full documentation go to [Otopus Sensing](https://octopus-sensing.nastaran-saffar.me/processing) website.**